Amsterdam Central Station [Centraal Station] is the city’s main public transportation hub.

 The train station itself has undergone a metamorphosis, which has made the nearly 130-year old monumental building up-to-date and ready for the ever-growing number of people that pass through it.

-Starting some time in 2018 the so-called ‘Entree’ (yes, plain and simple: Entrance) will be updated to eventually look like this:
+Work on the so-called ‘Entree’ (yes, plain and simple: Entrance) commenced in 2018.
+The area will eventually look like this:

-The project is designed to reduce motorized traffic, to bring back the ‘open harbor front,’ and to construct underground bicycle parking facilities.
+The project is designed to reduce motorized traffic, to bring back the ‘open harbor front,’ and to construct an underwater bicycle parking facilities.

 By 2020, 17.500 bikes will be parked underneath the water at the front in that photo.
 By 2030 that number will have increased to 21.500 bicycles.